 Copyright 2011 Susan Burneson.
 All rights reserved.
-Kindly ask permission before reproducing any content.
+Kindly ask permission before reproducing any content on the website.

 For the next five weeks, the blog focuses on the often-dry creek east of Brentwood Elementary and Brentwood Park.
 Some call the creek Arroyo Seco or Arroyo Seca.
 I discovered it also has other names.